 Income tax payable is a term given to a business organization’s tax liability to the government where it operates.
 The amount of liability will be based on its profitability during a given period and the applicable tax rates.
-Tax payable is not considered a long-term liability, but rather a current liability, since it is a debt that needs to be settled within the next 12 months.
+Tax payable is not considered a long-term liability, but rather a current liability, since it is a liability that needs to be settled within the next 12 months.

 The calculation of the taxes payable is not solely based on the reported income of a business.
 The government typically allows certain adjustments that can reduce the total tax liability.